sainnhe/go-common/README.md

+## About

-This repository contains my personal implementation of some commonly used libraries.
+This repository contains the implementations of some commonly used libraries.

+## Development

 Requirements: